yarixer/YanixPanel/README.md

 * Recommendation: Always set `com.yanix.server_id` to your container name (example: `"testcounter"`)

-Start the container, and it should appear in the Yanix web panel.
+Start the container, and it should appear in the Yanix Panel.

 ### Option 2 - create templates